f0xtty/mynav/README.md

 MyNav is an Open Source plugin for IDA Pro which aims to help reverse engineers doing the most typical tasks.

-The original mynav repo doesn't work with IDA 7.0,I make it work with IDA 7.0
+The original mynav repo doesn't work with IDA 7.0,I make it work with IDA 7.0 here.

 ## Usage